 Once a multicultural community built on pilings and connected by boardwalks, these diverse historic buildings explore the history of wooden boat building and living conditions on the waterfront.

 Built in 1889, the Britannia Cannery operated operated a single canning line until 1917.
 As a result of the rockslides at Hell's Gate four years earlier, many canneries were forced to close or were converted to other uses.
 The Britannia site served as a shipyard and maritime repair shop until 1979.

 Declared a national historic site in 1991, the remaining buildings illustrate the industrial activities and living arrangements of a typical Steveston cannery and shipyard of the early 1900s.
 Exhibits feature stories of the hardships and hope experienced by the multicultural workforce.

 Completed in the late 1890s, this historic farmhouse was home to two generations of the London family.
 Charles and his brother, William, arrived from Ontario in 1877.
 They purchased 200 acres and began to clear the land for farming.
 Charles married Henrietta Dalzeil in 1888 and raised their family of five here.

 Their eldest daughter, Lucy, and her husband, Herbert Howse, also raised their family here until 1948.
 It was bought by the City of Richmond in 1978.

 The farmhouse reopened in 1983 after extensive restoration.
-It now serves as a tea room, gift shop, and museum that depicts pioneer life in Richmond at the turn of the century.
+It now serves as a museum that depicts pioneer life in Richmond at the turn of the century.
 The farm is also home to heritage perennial gardens, historic farm equipment and the Spragg family barn.